Authentication and Keys

 • USER, TENANT, and ORG automations can usually start from grouped presets such as machine.vault.all, machine.project.all, machine.domain.all, or machine.billing.all

 The key must satisfy both its scope and its machine policy.
-For example, an AGENT key can still be denied vault-write endpoints if it does not have an active registered runtime key for checkpoint signing.
+For example, an AGENT key can still be denied vault-write endpoints if it lacks machine.vault.write or asset access to the target vault or item.
 Monitoring follows the same rule: AGENT keys can use the scoped metric-stats, entity-counts, request-events, audit-events, and vault-activity-events endpoints, but the infrastructure-only system-stats / session-stats routes still require a global-admin-backed machine key.

 Where to Get the API Key